(carbidopa and levodopa) Capsules

 Converting From Immediate-Release Carbidopa-Levodopa To RYTARY

-The dosages of other carbidopa and levodopa products are not interchangeable with the dosages of RYTARY.
+The dosages of other carbidopa and levodopa products are not interchangeable on a 1:1 basis with the dosages of RYTARY.

-For patients currently treated with carbidopa and levodopa plus catechol-O-methyl transferase (COMT) inhibitors (such as entacapone), the initial total daily dose of levodopa in RYTARY described in Table 1 may need to be increased.
+For patients currently treated with carbidopa and levodopa plus a catechol-O-methyl transferase (COMT) inhibitor (such as entacapone), the initial total daily dose of levodopa in RYTARY described in Table 1 may need to be increased.

 Use of RYTARY in combination with other levodopa products has not been studied.